openshift-eng/doozer/Usage.md

 # How to get doozer

 Installing doozer is easy, just run `pip install rh-doozer` in the Python 2 environment of your choosing.
 We highly recommend using a virtual environment.

-You will also need to install various tools used by doozer.
-Refer to [README.md#installation|the README].
+You will likely need various devel libs for pip to build and install, as well as various tools that doozer runs.
+Refer to [the README](README.md#installation).

-Finally, you'll need a private ssh key with access to clone sources from github.com, and probably a kerberos ticket for use with dist-git.
+You'll need a private ssh key with access to clone sources from github.com (or any other source where you are using an ssh key; test that you can do this before running doozer).
+You'll also likely need a kerberos ticket for use with dist-git, although local builds can be performed without this.

 # Doozer setup